Zain-Mrza/Tumor-Segmentation/README.md

 ![Debiasing example](assets/debaised.png)

 *Left: input image.
 Middle: similarity map from raw DINOv3 features.
-Right: similarity map from debiased DINOv3 features.*
+Right: similarity map from debiased DINOv3 features.
+Towards the top of the middle image (near prompted point), there is a large similarity on background patches.
+This would impact thresholding performance.
+The debiasing method on the right removes this position-based similarity.
+On the debiased similarity map (right), matching tumors receive a higher similarity score than the raw similarity map (middle).*

 ## How segmentation works